wkhere/stackless/Doc/library/re.rst

    beginning of another match.

-.. function:: finditer(pattern, string[, flags])
+.. function:: finditer(pattern, string, flags=0)

-   Return an :term:`iterator` yielding :class:`MatchObject` instances over all non-overlapping matches for the RE *pattern* in *string*.
+   Return an :term:`iterator` yielding :ref:`match objects <match-objects>` over all non-overlapping matches for the RE *pattern* in *string*.
 The *string* is scanned left-to-right, and matches are returned in the order found.
 Empty matches are included in the result unless they touch the beginning of another match.

-.. function:: sub(pattern, repl, string[, count, flags])
+.. function:: sub(pattern, repl, string, count=0, flags=0)

    Return the string obtained by replacing the leftmost non-overlapping occurrences of *pattern* in *string* by the replacement *repl*.
 If the pattern isn't found,